-Foundation funds are flexible and adaptive to emerging community needs responding to a need that may not have existed when the fund was created.
+Foundation to be flexible and adaptive to emerging community needs responding to a need that may not have existed when the fund was created.
+Donor Advised funds (where the granting is recommended by the donor or their representatives) have flexibility to respond to changing community needs while Designated funds are, at the time of establishment, designated to benefit certain charities.

-Since the Foundation's inception in 1955, the total dollar value of grants to the end of March 2024 is approximately \$904.0 million (2023 - \$828.5 million).
+Since the Foundation's inception in 1955, the total dollar value of grants to the end of March 2025 is approximately \$987.5 million (2024 - \$904.0 million).